 The equity method is an evaluation method of associates by which the book value of the Bank's share in the associate's equity is increased or decreased by the Bank's proportional share in the change in the associate company's equity and the dividend received by the Bank is deducted.
-The accounting policies of Arap-Türk Bankası A.Ş., the only associate that was, during 2013, 2014 and 2015 and the first six months of 2016, consolidated using the equity method, are not different than the Bank's.
+The accounting policies of Arap-Türk Bankası A.Ş., the only associate that was, during 2014, 2015 and 2016, consolidated using the equity method, are not different than the Bank's.